ictwise/notpp4/README.md

 ### **Scope**

 Current and further developing and designing skill ability, the website provides:
-- Clean User Experience by using technologies mentioned in the introduction - HTML, CSS, JavaScript, Python + Django, Stripe, Heroku
+- A clean User Experience by using technologies mentioned in the introduction - HTML, CSS, JavaScript, Python + Django, Stripe, Heroku
 - Easy and intuitive navigation via the navbar with dropdown categories of products and services, and a toggle button for the mobile version
-- Informative content builds to give a clean and modern impression of the purpose of the website
+- Informative content that gives a clean and modern impression of the purpose of the website
 - Responsive design allows navigating on different devices
-- Interactive features which are focused on providing a functional and appealing space for the user (buy button, wishlist, review, bag, account with profile, checkout)
+- Interactive features which are focused on providing a functional and appealing space for the user (buy button, bag, account with profile, checkout, blog)
 - Landing page with the hero image, introduction paragraph, shop button.
 Introduction content below with philosophy and services
 - Pieces of key information about each product, like description, price, image
 - Clear and simple searching bar to browse for products and keywords
 - Informative and simple steps of making a secure purchase, add items to the bag, form for personal and payment information, a list with order details and confirmation
 - Secure log out feature
 - Data securly stored
-- The simple mean of how to create, add, edit and delete Products - reserved for the Management Production only
+- The simple mean of how to create, add, edit and delete Products - reserved for the store owner only
-- The simple mean of how to create, blog posts - reserved for the Management Production only
+- The simple mean of how to create, add, edit and delete blog posts - reserved for the store owner only

 ### **Structure**

 The application's structure prioritises meeting the needs of the users.
-All pages feature a consistent style and layout, including a navigation bar with clear and modern clickable options, well-designed content, and a standard footer.
+All pages feature a consistent style and layout, including a navigation bar with clear and modern clickable options, well-designed content.
 The visual design and overall aesthetic are consistent throughout the entire app.
 - **The Navigation Bar** located at the top of the page is consistent and includes the following elements:
     - The brand name which serves as a link to the main page
     - A search bar